Social network analysis measures are a vital tool for understanding networks, often also known as graphs.

 When to use it: For finding the individuals who are best placed to influence the entire network most quickly.

-Definition: Like degree centrality, EigenCentrality measures a node’s influence based on the number of links it has to other nodes within the network.
+Definition: Like degree centrality, EigenCentrality measures a node’s influence based on the number of links it has to other nodes in the network.
 EigenCentrality then goes a step further by also taking into account how well connected a node is, and how many links their connections have, and so on through the network.

 What it tells us: By calculating the extended connections of a node, EigenCentrality can identify nodes with influence over the whole network, not just those directly connected to it.